genelocwlg/genelocwlg/README.md

 ### Hi there, I'm Gelo Caliwag!
-I'm a 17 year old who's passionate and interested in programming and technology development,
+I'm a 17 year old who's passionate and interested in programming and technology development formerly known as: AGCAL

 **💻Languages I code at:**
 - Python - Intermediate and Code Golfer